-Additional local and regional assumptions are made by Regen and NG.
-This includes the identification of pipeline projects in the area and regional stakeholder and project developer engagement.
+Additional local and regional assumptions are made by Regen and NGED.
+This includes analysis of developing 'pipeline' projects in the area and regional stakeholder and project developer engagement.

-Renewable energy resources, building stock and socio-demographics of each local area are also key to the regional analysis.
+Renewable energy resources, building stock and socio-economic factors of each local area are also key to the regional analysis that informs the DFES.